 Lagarosiphon weed has been found at Te Raoa Bay, and in two places on the eastern side of the Puketukutuku Peninsula.
 Work is shortly starting on eradicating the infestations.
-Please do not enter these restricted areas and observe signs at the Lake Waikaremoana boat ramps.
+Do not enter these restricted areas and observe signs at the Lake Waikaremoana boat ramps.

 Information and map of closed areas on Lake Waikaremoana due to lagarosiphon infestation

-The Lake Waikaremoana area of Te Urewera National Park is a marvellous destination for walkers.
+The Lake Waikaremoana area of Te Urewera is a marvellous destination for walkers.
 Besides the famous Lake Waikaremoana Great Walk there are a multitude of interesting short and day walks.

 The many walks in the area feature clean sparkling lakes, dramatic rock-bluffs, magnificent forest and profuse birdlife.
 You may even spot a short-tailed bat on one of your walks.
 The Onepoto Track features a number of caves and the Hinerau walk takes you past the Aniwaniwa waterfalls.

-Lake Waikaremoana is located in Te Urewera National Park on the East Coast of the North Island of New Zealand.
+Lake Waikaremoana is located in Te Urewera on the East Coast of the North Island of New Zealand.

 This one hour walk will lead you around Lake Kaitawa, a small lake to the south of Lake Waikaremoana.
 Along the way take the track to Green Lake and Fairy Springs.